-Lynch has published two books of western outlaw history and her short stories have appeared in a number of anthologies.
-Lynch received Bachelor of Arts and Bachelor of Science degrees from LMU and a Master of Science and Doctorate in Education from the University of Tennessee.
+Lynch has published two books of Western outlaw history, and her short stories have appeared in a number of anthologies.
+Lynch received Bachelor of Arts and Bachelor of Science degrees from LMU and a Master of Science and the Doctorate in Education from the University of Tennessee.
 Her association with LMU is long and distinguished.
-She began in an adjunct position in 1985 and has served in various capacities including alumni director, J. Frank White Academy principal, chair of the department of humanities, assistant vice president for university advancement, professor and has helmed the Carter and Moyers School of Education as dean since 2016.
+She began in an adjunct position in 1985 and has served in various capacities including alumni director, J. Frank White Academy principal, chair of the department of humanities, assistant vice president for university advancement, professor of education and has helmed the Carter and Moyers School of Education as dean since 2016.

 A leading independent publisher of academic nonfiction, McFarland is recognized for noteworthy books about pop culture, sports, military, transportation, body and mind, literature, history and medieval studies, among other topics.
 McFarland currently offers about 6,000 books in print.